GWBren/GWBren/README.md

 - 👋 Hi, I’m @UnderRMC
-- 👀 I’m interested in Minecraft and FiveM Servers
+- 👀 I’m interested in Full Stack Engineering & Game Server development
-- 🌱 I’m currently working on my hardest to learn small bits of code and become organized
+- 🌱 I’m currently working my hardest to learn small bits of code and become organized in that area
-- 📫 How to reach me - Discord: bren._. or zazingtonog
+- 📫 How to reach me: Discord @ **bren._.** or Email @ **tsubren@gmail.com**